WebThingsIO/webthing-java/README.md

 - Go to the "Dependencies" tab
 - Click green "+" button
 - Select "Library dependency"
-- Enter `org.mozilla.iot:webthing` in the search bar and search
+- Enter `io.webthings:webthing` in the search bar and search
 - Select the package in the result and confirm with "OK"
 - Go to "Project"
 - Add `, 'https://www.jitpack.io'` to "Default Library Repository" field